mkotte/Planr/README.md

 <!-- * Create server.js *(Mitch) -->

 ### Day 2 - Functionality Assesments
+First take time to regroup, assess where we are currently and what everyone is working on.
+Then discuss what we want to accomplish by class or before day 3.
+Finally remind everyone to pull down, then break off and start working.

 FRONTEND (Anthony / Mike)
 * HTML BUTTON's (LOG IN / SIGN UP) and respective forms finished by end of class.
 (Anthony)
 * HTML (handlebars) page for homepage/main near completetion (Anthony)